Blackface: Justin Trudeau blackface controversy

 In 2019, Time published a photograph of the Prime Minister of Canada, Justin Trudeau, wearing brownface makeup in the spring of 2001.
 The photograph, which had not been previously reported, was taken at an "Arabian Nights"-themed gala.
 The photograph showed Trudeau, wearing a turban and robes with his face, neck and hands completely darkened.
 The photograph appeared in the 2000–2001 yearbook of the West Point Grey Academy, where Trudeau was a teacher.
 A copy of the yearbook was obtained by Time earlier in the month from Vancouver businessman Michael Adamson, who was part of the West Point Grey Academy community.
 Adamson said that he first saw the photograph in July and felt it should be made public.
 On September 19, 2019, Global News obtained and published a video from the early 1990s showing Trudeau in blackface.
 The video showed Trudeau covered in dark makeup and raising his hands in the air while laughing, sticking his tongue out and making faces.
-The video showed his arms and legs covered in makeup as well.
+The video showed his arms and legs covered in makeup as well as a banana in his pants, eliciting strong negative reactions.
+Trudeau admitted that he could not recall how many times he wore blackface after additional footage surfaced.

-Cape Verde

-There are some occurrences of blacking up (completely covering the entire exposed body) with afro wigs and stereotypical grass skirts and costume at festivals in this African country.

 China

+In May 2016, a global controversy broke regarding a television commercial for Qiaobi clothes washing fluid.
+The commercial showed a pouch of cleaning liquid being forced into a black man's mouth before he is pushed into a washing machine.
+He emerges later as an Asian man.

 On February 15, 2018, a comedy sketch titled "Same Joy, Same Happiness" intending to celebrate Chinese-African ties on the CCTV New Year's Gala, which draws an audience of up to 800 million, showed a Chinese actress in blackface makeup with a giant fake bottom playing an African mother, while a performer only exposing black arms playing a monkey accompanied her.
 At the end of the skit, the actress shouted, "I love Chinese people!
 I love China!"
 After being broadcast, the scene was widely criticized as being "disgusting", "awkward" and "completely racist" on Twitter and Sina Weibo.
 According to the street interviews by the Associated Press in Beijing on February 16, some Chinese people believed this kind of criticism was overblown.
 Chinese Foreign Ministry spokesman Geng Shuang, who also watched the skit, said that China had consistently opposed any form of racism, and added, "I want to say that if there are people who want to seize on an incident to exaggerate matters, and sow discord in China's relations with African countries, this is a doomed futile effort" at a daily news briefing on February 22, 2018.

 In 2021 CCTV's New Year's Gala show once again featured performers in blackface wearing approximations of African clothing.
 Like in 2018 it received criticism both within China and internationally.
 The Chinese foreign ministry responded to criticism by saying that it was not an issue and that anyone saying otherwise must have ulterior motives.